 Like most archetypes, the Mediator is multifaceted, with both light and shadow aspects.
 On the bright side, it’s the peacemaker, diplomat, ambassador, and negotiator, fostering harmony and resolving conflicts, ensuring everyone’s needs are met.
 But there’s also a dark side to this archetype.
 One that can arise as a range of emotional challenges in our personal and professional relationships, including anxiety, resentment, frustration, helplessness, insecurity, loneliness, and guilt.

-In my private coaching practice, I often encounter individuals whose lives and relationships are influenced by the shadow aspects of this archetype.
+In my private therapy and coaching practice, I often encounter individuals whose lives and relationships are influenced by the shadow aspects of this archetype.
 These emotional struggles often have their roots in childhood, where these attributes were imprinted on to them without consent, impacting their ability to create healthy and balanced connections with others.

 Shadows Traits of the Mediator Archetype